kwurst/CS-472/Syllabus.md

 * replace a single missed class session
 * turn in an assignment late by 24 hours
+* turn in a second *Vehicles* chapters 4-14 summary, notebook entry for weeks 9-14, or Robotics in Everyday Life analysis in an a single week
 * revise and resubmit an assignment that was judged "not acceptable".
 Any work to be revised and resubmitted must have been submitted by the original due date.

 ### Token Accounting
 * Unused tokens will be kept track of in the Blackboard *My Grades* area.
 * Tokens will not be automatically applied.
 You must explicitly tell me **by email** when you want to use a token, and for which assignment.
+* Unused tokens have no other value at the end of the semester e.g. they cannot be used for extra credit points.

 ## Getting Help
 If you are struggling with the material or a project please see me as soon as possible.
 Often a few minutes of individual attention is all that is needed to get you back on track.